Luca Filippi

-Luca Filippi (born 9 August 1985 in Savigliano, Italy) is an Italian auto racing driver.
+Luca Filippi (born 9 August 1985 in Savigliano, Italy) is an Italian former auto racing driver.
 He competed in GP2 Series from 2006 to 2012, and the IndyCar Series from 2013 to 2016.
 In 2008 he was the official Honda Racing F1 test driver.

 Career

 Formula Renault

 Filippi made the step out of karting in 2003, competing in Formula Renault 2.0 Italia, where he finished third in 2004 behind Pastor Maldonado and Kohei Hirate.

 Formula 3000

 Filippi stepped up to the Italian Formula 3000 series in 2005, driving for Giancarlo Fisichella's Fisichella Motorsport team.
 He also made his Formula One test debut in 2005 with Minardi in the team's last test.

 GP2 Series

 Fisichella joined forces with the Coloni Motorsport GP2 Series team in 2006, and Filippi was selected as a driver for the team.
 However, he switched to the BCN Competición team mid-way through the season.

 In 2007, he continued in GP2 with Super Nova Racing and emerged as one of the series' top performers, finishing the season in fourth position.

 On 14 November 2007 Filippi tested for Honda Racing F1.
 On 6 December Filippi tested for Super Aguri F1, being even faster than regular race driver Takuma Sato.

 For the inaugural GP2 Asia Series season in early 2008, Filippi raced for Team Meritus, a Malaysian team who entered the series due to regular series team Racing Engineering not competing in the winter series.
-He only managed to score four points in ten races, finishing in 17th place.
+He only managed to score four points in ten races, finishing in seventeenth place.

 Filippi drove for the ART Grand Prix team in the first half of the 2008 GP2 Series season, alongside Romain Grosjean.
 Following a disappointing first half of the season, Luca left the team in favour of Sakon Yamamoto after ten races.
 Filippi was confirmed as a driver at the Arden International team two days later, where he replaced Yelmer Buurman.
 His results failed to improve and he finished nineteenth in the championship.

 Filippi returned to BCN Competición for the 2008–09 GP2 Asia Series season, but was replaced by Fabrizio Crestani as a result of the team's purchase after the first round of the season.

 For the 2009 GP2 Series season, he returned to the Super Nova team, and took the final win of the season at the Autódromo Internacional do Algarve.
 His result promoted him up to fifth overall in the championship standings.